arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 The `ip(192, 168, 1, 1)` represents the IP address of the Modbus TCP Master Portenta Machine Control.
 While you can modify the Internet Protocol properties as needed, it is essential to make sure the `subnet` aligns with that of your computer.

-For this tutorial, the client Portenta Machine Control has been set up to use digital programmable I/Os and digital outputs.
+The client Portenta Machine Control has been set up for this tutorial to use digital programmable I/Os and digital outputs.

 The image below provides a glimpse of its appearance within the PLC IDE interface: